raystack/stencil/clients/go/README.md

 type Options struct {
     // AutoRefresh boolean to enable or disable autorefresh.
 Default to false AutoRefresh bool
     // RefreshInterval refresh interval to fetch descriptor file from server.
+Default to 12h.
+    // `0` duration not allowed.
+Client will set to default value (i.e. 12h).
     RefreshInterval time.Duration
     // HTTPOptions options for http client
     HTTPOptions